Who We Are

 Nicolaas VanMeerten is the Senior Programs Director and Co-Founder at GLITCH.
-He is a second year Ph.D. student in the Educational Psychology program at the University of Minnesota, Twin Cities.
-Nic is a data scientist by trade and his research focuses on learning behaviors in complex multiplayer video game environments.
+He is a fourth year Ph.D. student in the Educational Psychology program at the University of Minnesota, Twin Cities.
+Nic is a data scientist by trade and his research focuses on studying how to enhance and assess learning in video game environments.

 Email Address: Nic @ glitch.mn

 As the Director of Operations, Katie Simning oversees the day-to-day operations and residency programs at GlitchHQ.
 She brings over nine years of management experience from the service industry to the role.
 Katie joined the GLITCH team in 2013 and holds two degrees from the University of Wisconsin, River Falls in marketing communications and English.

 With over 20 years of experience as the executive editor at Game Informer Magazine, Andrew’s original works have appeared in hundreds of magazines and on gameinformer.com.
 He manages the daily creation of original content for print, online, and digital, coordinating the work of Game Informer’s entire editorial team.

 Chip is the studio director for Concrete Software, a mobile game application company based in Eden Prairie.
 A 25 year veteran of the tech industry, Chip has held senior positions at Microsoft Game Studios and Activision.
 Prior to joining the gaming industry, Chip honed his skills as a Research & Development Specialist at Apple Inc. in Cupertino, California.

 Assistant Professor, UMN Computer Science